Tori Spelling’s Husband Dean Panicked After Being Sued For Son’s School Fees

 — Celebrity News (@UpdatedCeleb) February 21, 2017

-Tori Spelling’s husband Dean has only gotten bit parts, and so it is unlikely that he can contribute too much in order to pay for Spelling’s expensive taste.
+Tori Spelling’s husband Dean has only gotten bit parts, and so it is unlikely that he can contribute too much to pay for Spelling’s expensive taste.

 What do you think of Tori Spelling’s husband Dean not paying for the care of his first child, Jack?